Alina0075/Alina0075/README.md

 # 👩‍💻 Alina Akhtar

-**AI/ML Engineer | Cloud & Data Systems Enthusiast**
+**AI Engineer**
-Building intelligent, scalable, and data-driven systems using **Machine Learning, Deep Learning, and Cloud Computing**.
+Building intelligent, scalable, and data-driven systems using
 ---

 ## 🚀 About Me